-RELEVANT TO ACCA QUALIFICATION PAPER F6 (UK) AND PERFORMANCE OBJECTIVES 19 AND 20
+RELEVANT TO ACCA QUALIFICATION PAPER F6 (UK)

-Value added tax (VAT), part 2
+Value added tax, part 2

-This article is relevant to candidates sitting the Paper F6 (UK) exam in 2012, and is based on tax legislation as it applies to the tax year 2011-12 (Finance Act 2011).
-Part one of this article is available here.
+This two-part article is relevant to candidates sitting Paper F6 (UK) in either the June or December 2013 sittings, and is based on tax legislation as it applies to the tax year 2012-13 (Finance Act 2012).
+Read part 1 here.

 Paper F6 (UK) will always contain a minimum of 10 marks on value added tax (VAT).
-These marks will normally be included within question one (focusing on income tax) or question two (focusing on corporation tax), although there might be a separate question on VAT.
+These marks will normally be included within Question 1 (focusing on income tax) or Question 2 (focusing on corporation tax), although there might be a separate question on VAT.